reahl/reahl/reahl-doc/doc/devmanual/conventions.rst

 Testing
 -------

-Tests are difficult to write.
-We want tests that:
+We write tests that:

-- Serve as a summary of how we understand our problem domain
+- Serve as a summary of how we understand our problem domain.
-- Each test has a docstring stating that summary in words
+- Each test has a docstring stating that summary in words.
-- The test itself may elaborate more details or show that summary in code
+- The test itself may elaborate more details or show that summary in code.
-- We do not aim for complete coverage of code execution paths, but good enough coverage of problem domain understanding
+- We do not aim for complete coverage of code execution paths, but good enough coverage of problem domain understanding.
 - We organise tests into a hierarchy of directories resembling an outline of the topics covered by the component the tests are for.
 - We do not necessarily write tests first; but we always write them before we're done and make sure they fit into the above.